adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

 ## Using Azure Active Directory B2C

 Custom authentication allows you to really customize the process, but I like to reduce the amount of code I write by using services or libraries.
-The whole sign-in and sign-up process is ripe for this.
+The whole sign-in and sign-up process is ripe for this sort of reduction.
 The code needed for building the sign-in / sign-up process is boiler-plate code.
 It also introduces problems that I have to deal with going forward.
 I have to store passwords and profile information, which introduces a security concern.
 I have to scale the database and ensure my app scales with it as my app gets popular.
 Finally, I am being fairly inflexible and causing potential privacy concerns with my users.

 There are a couple of services that I can use to get around these concerns.
 The first is an Azure service:
 [Azure Active Directory B2C][24].
 The B2C stands for Business to Consumer.
 It is a mechanism by which you can add a